Part 1

 - Apply the cement to the bottom of the valve body and to the vacuum bag area

-where the valve stem will be attached.
+where the bag stem will be attached.
 Be sure there is full coverage on both

 pieces.